Celtico/QuCKEditor/README.md

 Installation
 ========================
-- Drag a folder in modules or vendor
+- Drag a folder into modules folder or vendor folder
-- Download the latest version CKEditor and placing somewhere in the public folder
+- Download the latest version CKEditor and place in the public folder (you can place in somewhere)
-- Enable and configure the module has application.config.php routes module.config.php
+- Enable the module application.config.php and configure the routes module.config.php
-- Check the version the php folder
+- Check the version php
-- Support for elfinder

 Integration